 1: Display Problem

-One of the major problems users facing is the “Display Problem” and most of the users don’t know how to get rid of it.
+One of the major problems users face is the “Display Problem” and most of the users don’t know how to get rid of it.
 We have described in detail a simple and easy way (Safe Mode) to solve your phone’s Display Problem in no time.
-Installing any 3rd party application isn’t a bold move – instead, follow listed below simple steps:
+Installing any 3rd party application isn’t a bold move – instead, follow the listed below simple steps:

-- Switch to phone’s home screen
+- Switch to the phone’s home screen

 - Switch off your smartphone by holding a power button